Yuliaxis/-kernInt/README.md

 - `$hyperparam`: Hyperparameter values used to build the model and cross-validation errors, if applicable.

 - `$prediction`: Predicted and true values (test set).
 Rownames correspond to the indexes in the original data.
-If `prob=TRUE', the probability of each observation to belong to a given class.
+If `prob=TRUE`, the probability of each observation to belong to a given class.

 - `$var.imp`: The variable importance (e.g. microbial signature) if a linear or linear-like kernel is used.